-Delegate Assembly Appointments (via Article III, Section 3 of the GSA By-Laws):
+Delegate Assembly Appointments (via Article VI, Section 4 of the GSA By-Laws):

 - Is your graduate group an officially registered graduate student club with the university?
 If so, the authority to elect a D.A. representative rests within the By-Laws of that Club.
 If no such By-Laws are present, an official graduate student club may be registered with the university.
 Upon certification by the Graduate Group Chair that this club is aligned with the interests of the group's students, this graduate student club gains the selection authority.

-- If the first point does not apply, the GSA Internal Vice President conducts an election with the graduate students from that graduate group to elect a D.A. representative.
+- If the first point does not apply, the GSA Elections Commission will conduct an election with the graduate students from that graduate group to elect a D.A. representative.

-- Approve the initial, and subsequent changes to, the annual GSA budget as prepared by the Treasurer of the Executive Council
+- To approve the initial and subsequent changes to the annual GSA budget as prepared by the Treasurer of the Executive Council

-- Reserves the right to review and veto any actions taken by the Executive Council
+- To reserve the right to review and veto any actions taken by the Executive Council

-- May amend the Association's By-Laws by a favorable majority vote
+- To conduct a review of and amend the Association's By-Laws by a favorable majority vote of the D.A.

-- May appoint an Alternate Delegate when unable to attend meetings
+- May appoint Alternate Delegates when unable to perform their duties or attend meetings.

 *Please refer to the GSA Constitution and By-Laws for complete, official duties and responsibilities.